 Misdiagnosing tonsillitis is possible because the symptoms of tonsillitis can mimic other diseases, such as influenza, cold, mononucleosis, pharyngitis, pharyngitis, lymphoma, and upper respiratory infection. ...more misdiagnosis »

 The following medical conditions are some of the possible

 There are likely to be other possible causes, so ask your doctor

 Review causes of more specific types of Tonsillitis:

 Listed below are some combinations of symptoms associated with Tonsillitis, as listed in our database.
 Visit the Symptom Checker, to add and remove symptoms and research your condition.

 Treatment of tonsillitis begins with preventing the spread of the virus or bacterium that can cause it.
 Prevention measures include avoiding contact with people who have tonsillitis.
-Preventive measures also include covering your mouth and nose with your elbow or a tissue when you sneeze or cough and washing hands frequently with soap and water for at least 15 seconds.
-It is also important ...Tonsillitis Treatments
+Preventive measures also include covering your mouth and nose with your elbow or a tissue when you sneeze or cough and washing hands frequently with soap and water for at ...Tonsillitis Treatments

 Some of the possible treatments listed in sources for treatment of Tonsillitis may include: